 So, there is a pressing need for intelligent tracking capabilities to ensure total shipment visibility.
 We need to stop the ambiguity and provide operational clarity.
 Indeed, custom-built tracking status schemes are increasingly creating significant data interoperability issues within supply chains.
 Certainly, it is time to seriously consider what is required to deliver accurate, complete, and current information to our supply chain partners and end-customers.
 For more references on data interoperability challenges and possible solutions, see below:

 - Measuring On-Time Delivery.
-For a more detailed discussion about the problems with shipment statuses specifically on-time delivery, see my article, Measuring Ecommerce On-Time Delivery: Instructive Advice To Best Avoid Pointless Mistakes.
+It is hard to measure and improve on-time delivery if you do not have accurate shipment status.
+For more discussion on this topic, see my article, Measuring Ecommerce On-Time Delivery: Instructive Advice To Best Avoid Pointless Mistakes.

 - Supply Chain Visibility Challenges and Solutions.
-See my article, Supply Chain Visibility Of Cargo: Know Your Need And The Surprising Challenge To Secure It for more details on problems as well as solutions.
+For more on this topic, see my article, Supply Chain Visibility Of Cargo: Know Your Need And The Surprising Challenge To Secure It.

 - Data Interoperability and Intelligent Tracking Status.
-For more details on both the challenges and possible solutions for intelligent tracking, see my article, The Way To Better Supply Chain Analytics: Overcome Data Interoperability With Intelligent Tracking Status.
+For more tips on this, see my article, The Way To Better Supply Chain Analytics: Overcome Data Interoperability With Intelligent Tracking Status.

 For more from SC Tech Insights, see the latest articles on Interoperability, Shipping, and Supply Chain.